cityteam/checkins-pages/pages/stats/user/stats_user_entering.md

 {% include image.html file="stats/entering-second.png" caption="Values Entered but not yet Saved" %}

 Note that the `Save` button for the Meals Provided section is now active.
-Press `Save` to cause the values in this *Section* to be saved.
-This also applies if you go back and update values later -- be sure to press or touch `Save` afterwards.
+Click or touch `Save` to cause the values in this *Section* to be saved.
+This also applies if you go back and update values later -- be sure to click or touch `Save` afterwards.

 ## Log off when you are done